18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/index.md

     - Bring the development environment closer to the production environment
     - Make the debugger easier

+## Ending

+A typical ML Infrastructure has four layers and the ML Platform is the third layer of it.
+ML Infrastructure is just a part of an ML System besides the hardware, data, ML algorithms, and the interface.
+This post helps you to differentiate the ML System, ML Infrastructure, and ML Platform in a simple way.

 <!-- MARKDOWN LINKS & IMAGES -->

 [ml-system]: /assets/images/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/ml-system.png